Bill Owens (New York politician)

-William Lewis Owens (born January 20, 1949) is an American attorney and former U.S. Representative from New York, a post he held from 2009 to 2015.
+William Lewis Owens (born January 20, 1949) is an American attorney and former U.S. Representative from New York, an office he held from 2009 to 2015.
 He is a member of the Democratic Party and currently serves on the advisory board of the Canadian American Business Council.
 The district he represented, the state's largest and most rural, includes most of the North Country, as well as the northern suburbs of Syracuse.